About the miniseries

 We believe that this phenomenon has the ability to cross the chasm from a handful of traders who use the IOUs as an inter-exchange settlement mechanism, to a more mainstream product used by individuals around the world who seek non-bank, dollar-denominated savings and settlement tools.
 This could quite possibly accelerate informal dollarization movements like the one happening in Venezuela today.

-For more on this topic see Nic’s op-ed in Coindesk.
+For more on this topic see Nic’s op-ed in Coindesk, and his follow up op-ed.
 For a longer treatment see Max Bronstein and Avi Feldman's piece Crypto Dollars and the Evolution of Eurodollar Banking.
+Lastly, see the Castle Island whitepaper, Cryptodollars: The Story So Far.